-ELY 127 Residential Wiring Lab II
+ELY 128 NEC and Residential Wiring Lab II

-Prerequisites: ELY 116, ELY 117, MA 110 (or MA 105)
+Prerequisites: ELY 118, MA 110 (or MA 105) 1 Class Hours 4 Lab Hours 3 Quarter Credit Hours

-Students wire a variety of scenarios to authentically experience working in residential situations.
-From given specifications, they create a set of blueprints and calculate box fill.
-They then rough in and trim each lab.
+Students continue in their studies of the National Electrical Code (NEC) standards.
+Minimum requirements for general lighting, small appliance, laundry, and bathroom branch circuits are explored.
+Other topics include the required receptacle and lighting locations, attic and basement cable installation, circuit protection (fuses and circuit breakers), personnel protection (GFCI and AFCI) and device protection (TVSS).
+Students also explore the science of lighting types to better comprehend the importance of energy management and energy efficiency.
+Students wire a variety of scenarios of working in residential situations.
+From given specifications, they create a set of blueprints and calculate box fill and then rough in and trim each lab project.
 With guidance and under supervision, they energize and test each lab wearing the appropriate PPE.
 Students are required to work in a neat and workmanlike manner which includes housekeeping practices.
-Lastly, students create invoices that detail the materials used with prices and labor costs.
+Lastly, students create invoices that detail the material used with prices and labor costs.